AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

    `PItoDataHubAgent_SetupKit.exe /quiet`

 The above command is sufficient for an upgrade.
-For a new installation, run the PI to Data Hub Configuration Utility to register the PI to Data Hub Agent after the silent installation completes.
+For a new installation, run the PI to Data Hub Agent Configuration Utility to register the PI to Data Hub Agent after the silent installation completes.